carlos8f/dgate/README.md

 `dgate` is a Node.js-based HTTP gateway.
-It can proxy incoming requests to any host or port, based on a flexible set of rules, defined as comments in your `/etc/hosts` file. `dgate` makes use of [cluster](http://nodejs.org/api/cluster.html) forking for better performance on a multi-core machine.
+It can proxy incoming requests to any host or port, based on a flexible set of rules, defined as comments in your `/etc/hosts` file. `dgate` makes use of [cluster](http://nodejs.org/api/cluster.html) forking for better performance on a multi-core machine, and privilege separation for better security.

 Features: